GabrielNakamoto/Aktina/README.md

 # Aktina

-Simple raytracer written in modern C++ using the first book from [Ray Tracing in A Weekend](https://raytracing.github.io/).
+Very original raytracer written in modern C++ using the first book from [Ray Tracing in A Weekend](https://raytracing.github.io/).

 Fairly simple right now, planning on adding cooler things in the future when I have time such as: